tqin7/crypto-price/README.md

 # Ethereum-Projects
-Blockchain decentralized apps using Solidity as backend and Meteor as frontend.
+Blockchain decentralized apps using Solidity as back-end and Meteor as front-end.